Mayaryin/reverbtime/README.md

 # Reverbtime

-A simple Springboot web application using a Swing GUI to calculate reverberation time of a room.
+A simple Springboot web application using a Swing GUI to calculate reverberation time of a room by using Sabine's formula.
 Enter room volume and select the materials of the walls ceiling and floor.
 The corresponding absorption coefficients (alpha vaules) are retrieved from a database by calling a Rest API.

 New materials and their alpha values can be added to the database.
 Existing entries can be deleted.